-I believe the answer to the threshold question is - yes, for the most part, the Department did have the authority to reconsider the validity of the benefits it had provided to Ms. Iovino.
+I believe the answer to the threshold question is - yes, the Department did have the authority to reconsider the validity of the benefits it had provided to Mr. Tudino.

 This question is governed by Gen. Laws 1956 28-44-39(b), which provides in pertinent part: